IrenejMarc/mined/README.md

 ## Contacting developers
  - The owner of this project is IrenejMarc on GitHub, Twitter: @IrenejMarc, you can ask me for Telegram or Skype if you want to chat.
+ - Join our Discord server https://discord.gg/Y6mPUbY if you want to join the team or just have any questions

 ## Editors
  - Use Vim if you like yourself, emacs if you hate yourself and your wrists.